Frank Lyga

 Frank Lyga (born c.
-1957) is an American former police officer of the Los Angeles Police Department, known for shooting and killing officer Kevin Gaines.
+1957) is an American former police officer of the Los Angeles Police Department, who shot and killed Kevin Gaines.
 The resulting LAPD investigation of Kevin Gaines helped lead to the Rampart Scandal.

 Early career

-In 1986, Lyga joined the Los Angeles Police Department after serving with the Mohawk Valley sheriff’s force.
+In 1986, Lyga joined the Los Angeles Police Department after serving with a sheriff's department in the Mohawk Valley of New York.

 Kevin Gaines shooting

 Kevin Gaines was shot and killed on March 18, 1997, by Lyga, who was ultimately determined to have been acting in self-defense.
 At the time of his death, Gaines was 31 and had been a member of the Los Angeles Police Department for seven years.
-Gaines had ties to Death Row Records, the Bloods, and was living with Suge Knight's ex-wife.
+Gaines had ties to Death Row Records and the Bloods and was living with Suge Knight's ex-wife.